MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 Instead of changing our `Info.plist` directly, we'll add code so when the app first launches it'll direct new users to our `Login.storyboard`.
 We'll need to add our logic with the `AppDelegate`'s life cycle method `application(_:didFinishLaunchingWithOptions:)`.

+We'll learn about the `AppDelegate` next.

 # What is the App Delegate?

-The App Delegate is a singleton object that handles important events in the life cycle of your app.
+The App Delegate is a _singleton_ object that handles important events in the life cycle of your app.
 This includes:

 - executing your app's startup code
 - handling app lifecycle events such as transitioning to the background or termination